This article was first published on 28 May 2018 and updated with the latest Basic Healthcare Sum figures for cohorts turning 65 in 2020.

 And What Happens If I’m Not Turning 65 Next Year?

-Today, the Basic Healthcare Sum is $54,500.
+Currently, the Basic Healthcare Sum is $60,000.
 This means we cannot continue contributing to our Medisave Account beyond this limit.
 If we’re not turning 65 next year, our Basic Healthcare Sum continues to increase and gets locked-in once we hit 65.

 In the situation we aren’t 65 but have already reached the Basic Healthcare Sum, we can no longer contribute to our Medisave Account.
 Any monies that would have gone into our Medisave Account, will instead flow into our Special Account, or Retirement Account (RA) if we are over 55.
 In the event our Special Account or Retirement Account has hit the Full Retirement Sum (FRS), the overflow will go into our Ordinary Account.